March and November | Wednesday-Sunday | 10am-5pm

 We support regional musicians and their efforts to preserve old time music with performances at special events including our annual Pickin’ Party Old-Time Music Festival.

-We also support traditional crafts and trades artists during The Homeplace Trades Fair over Labor Day weekend.
+We also support traditional crafts and trades artists during the Homeplace 1850s Trades Fair over Labor Day weekend.
 Additionally, we feature traditional music and crafts during several special events and through the Invited Artist Program.

 Our special events range from period programs to highlighting traditional and folk artists.